sbednarz/scilab/2020/07/README.md

 ### Exercise 1
-Modify script from Exmaple 1.
+Modify script from Examaple 1.
 Consider a case when the tank contains initially 400 L of a liquid, and Fin = 1 L/min and Fout = 10 L/min.

+### Exercise 2

+### Exercise 3